elementary/houston/README.md

 4. Configure all the other settings in `config.json`
 5. Run `npm install` to install all required packages.
 6. Run the server in the repo with `./server` (optionally install forever and run it with that to have it restart automatically on file changes)

+We all validate our coding style with [jscs](http://jscs.info) to avoid using different code styles throughout our javascript and validate syntax.
+Please check all of the code you contribute.